digital-asset/docs.daml.com/docs/2.9.0/docs/canton/tutorials/getting_started.rst

     .. success:: participant1.ledger_api.acs.of_party(alice).map(x => (x.templateId, x.arguments))

 Going back to our story, Bob now wants to offer to paint Alice's house in exchange for money.
-Again, we need to grab the package id, as the Paint contract is in a different module:
+Again, we need to grab the package ID, as the Paint contract is in a different module:

 .. snippet:: getting_started
     .. success:: val pkgPaint = participant1.packages.find("Paint").head